lonelycrab888/BiooBang/README.md

 ## Protein Property Prediction

 We provide a notebook [Example Notebook](protein_benchmark_test.ipynb) for protein property prediction, including tasks such as SolP, FoldP, LocP, and SSP.

-To use this notebook, you can download the data and our model weights from [Zenodo](https://zenodo.org/records/13954425).

 We fine-tuned the base model using the frozen parameter method (training only the prediction head).

+To use this notebook, you can download the data and our model weights from [Zenodo](https://doi.org/10.5281/zenodo.13954425).

+You can find our test data in the *training_data* folder, and the fine-tuned model weights in the *finetuned_model* directory.
+We provide model checkpoints trained with three different random seeds.
+To get started, simply place the *.bin* files into the *model_file* directory, and you’ll be able to easily run our test notebook.

 ### Important Note:
 When placing the weight file into the `pretrained-model` folder, please rename it to `pytorch_model.bin`.